Shetland bus boats: M/B Vita (H95B)

-Built by Lindestøl Shipyard, Risør, in 1939 for Lorenz Knudsen a.o., Brandanes.
+Built by Lindestøl Shipyard Risør in 1939 for Lorenz Knudsen a.o., Brandanes.
 The Vita had a 40 hp Wickmann engine.

 The Vita arrived at Shetland on 9 May 1940 with four Norwegian Navy officers and two other refugees aboard.
 The Vita started as a "Bus" boat before the "Shetland Bus" was officially established.
 Her first voyage to Norway was on 22 December 1940, skippered by Hilmar Langøy.
 The next was on 27 March 1941, this time skippered by Ingvald Johansen, who became her skipper for the rest of her missions.
-Johansen's crew were; Åge Sandvik, H.W.
+Johansen's crew were Åge Sandvik, H.W.
 Olsen, Jens Haldorsen and J. Hermansen.

 In May 1941, they picked up the twelve refugees from M/B Signal (M331A), which had suffered an engine failure and was drifting 60 nmi off the Norwegian coast.
-In mid-September 1941, the Vita made a 900 nmi journey to North Trøndelag.
+In mid-September 1941, the Vita made a 900 nmi journey to Nord-Trøndelag.

 Johansen did not always follow the security rules.
 Once he posted a letter in Norway to his fiancée.
 He told her when and where he would return, and asked her to meet him and come with him to Shetland.
 The girl got the letter, met him, and followed.
 In Shetland they got married, and Johansen was not punished.

 Vita made seven successful voyages to Norway before her last.
 On 22 September 1941, she journeyed again to North Trøndelag, this time to Rekøy, to pick up some refugees.
 A traitor had told the Germans about the transport, and the Vita was seized and the crew arrested.
 The crew spent the rest of the war in prison, while the Germans used the Vita as a watch boat.
 After the war she became fishing boat in the North Sea again, until she was donated to the "Trondhjems Sjøfartsmuseum" (a maritime museum in Trondheim) in 1990.
 In 1995 she was taken over by "Kystmuseet i Sør-Trøndelag" (Sør-Trøndelag Coastal Museum) at Hitra.
 She is currently being renovated by local craftsman Per Johnson.